 Then I added in lines for all the major new routes that people have been asking for:

-And I immediately predicated where this was all headed:
+And I immediately predicted where this was headed:

 I don't know what the best solution to this is, and we're open to ideas.
 If you've got any -- please share.

 One thought I've had is that we could include a context menu throughout the application, so that wherever you are you can right-click and get a 'goto' menu that gives you consistent choices.

 That way, without cluttering up the interface, we make every path possible.
 The downside to this is that it lacks discoverability.
 Another option is to include it as a menu at the top of each form.
 This would take up real-estate and sometimes seem inappropriate.

 We haven't considered including a ribbon-bar, or sticking a giant MS Outlook 97-style bar on every form, or turning it into an MDI style application.

 All up it's one of those simple yet thorny design issues that software development is filled with.
 So I thought I'd share it, and see what ideas were out there.Next → ← Previous